 Familiarity with: Massively Open Online Courses (MOOCs), online degrees and hybrid programs, Open Educational Resources (OER), Learning Management Systems (LMS) like Coursera, Canvas, edX and other educational platforms

 Ability to manage workload under time constraints and conflicting demands

 Ability to work well in a multicultural and collaborative environment

 High emotional intelligence for complex relationship management

 Strong commitment to problem solving, teamwork, and the ability to act independently

 Ability to analyze and align technology solutions with instructional needs, current educational and technological trends, and campuswide goals/priorities and infrastructure

-Understanding of copyright regulations in a higher education setting
+Understanding of copyright and accessibility regulations in a higher education setting

 Enthusiasm for technology-enhanced learning in the context of a public residential research university